DEPI-DevOps/Materials/Topic 2 (Development, Testing, and VCS)/README.md

    >
    > A unit test may validate the correctness of a certain function/procedure and report any logical errors

 3. Push your code to GitHub.
-Make sure the repository is public and submit the link [here](https://docs.google.com/spreadsheets/d/1_xe6mEWpQJ8QwOQn1kSGxvwEm-8PnCLW-hENa5NkWl4/edit#gid=0) (use EUI email to have edit access)
+Make sure the repository is public and submit the link [here](https://docs.google.com/spreadsheets/d/1_xe6mEWpQJ8QwOQn1kSGxvwEm-8PnCLW-hENa5NkWl4/edit#gid=0)

    - Try to use branches for feature development / bug fixes.
    - And/or, complete the interactive tutorials at https://learngitbranching.js.org/